apprajapati9/mvvm-compose-crypto/Readme.md

 Notes:

-KSP didn't work for HILT.
-Thus added Kapt for now.
+KAPT is added as plugin but not used.
+Using KSP for hilt.

 These are dependencies on version with Kotlin and Hilt so if encountered such issues, check for supported version of Kotlin with Hilt compatibility.